Does it feel like you have zero control over them?

 WELL DID YOU KNOW THIS?

-Each of us has food tolerances in our body and no, this is not a typo – I do mean ‘tolerances’.
+Each of us has food tolerances in our body and no, this is not a typo – I do mean ‘tolerances’ and not intolerances.
 These have developed over the years from the foods we regularly eat that are highly processed, acidic and toxic to overall well-being.
 These foods react in our body like a drug.
-Even if we have negative consequences consuming them, we crave them.
+Even if we have negative consequences consuming them, we crave them and it keeps us going back for me.
+Often we may actually feel good eating them as they sate our addictive craving.
+However when the 'fix' wears off we need more.

 CLICK HERE TO READ MORE